jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   i.e., generates low false positive and false negative rates, and looks for what you need it to look for.

-- It is fast enough to work within your pipeline.
+- It is fast enough to work within your SDLC.

 - It covers policies that your company needs to cover.

 - It can work continuously,
-  in parallel and integrated with other tools in use, covering the entire target of evaluation.
+  in parallel and integrated with other tools in use.

 Additionally,
 we would like to highlight a couple of resources